SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices: System Design

 \begin{enumerate} \item The operator creates a transfer Job scheduled on the source node. \item The Job reads the checkpoint archive from the kubelet's checkpoint directory. \item The Job streams the archive as a multipart HTTP POST to the target node's ms2m-agent at \nolinkurl{http://ms2m-agent.ms2m-system.svc:9443/checkpoint}. \item The target agent writes the archive to disk, constructs an OCI-compliant container image (a single uncompressed layer with CRI-O checkpoint annotations), and loads it into the local image store using \texttt{skopeo copy}. \item The agent responds with the local image reference, which the operator records in the migration status. \end{enumerate}

-The OCI image uses an uncompressed layer, as CPU compression cost outweighs bandwidth savings on cluster-local networks.
+The OCI image uses an uncompressed layer, as the CPU cost of compression outweighs bandwidth savings on cluster-local networks.
 This direct path eliminates the registry push/pull round-trip.
 The default \texttt{Registry} transfer mode from~\cite{dinhtuan2025k8s} remains available as a fallback.